 Q: Where will cannabis be sold?

-Stores would be complemented by an online channel that would provide all Ontarians with a safe and secure way to legally purchase cannabis by summer 2018.
+Stores would be complemented by an online channel that would provide all Ontarians with a safe and secure way to legally purchase cannabis following federal legalization.

 Q. Will cannabis be sold in the LCBO?
 Would the new cannabis stores also sell alcohol?